Technical “How-To’s”

 Update your Kubernetes Template in observIQ

-Navigate to the Fleet > Templates page and choose your previously created Kubernetes template.
+You can just navigate to the Fleet > Templates page and choose your previously created Kubernetes template.
 Select the ‘Enable Cluster Events’ option, then click ‘Update’.

 Enabling Kubernetes Events in observIQ Kubernetes Template